code0monkey1/learn-typescript-express-fullstackopen/README.md

        > A native runnable JavaScript production build of the Express backend is created in file `index.js` inside the directory `build`.

   1. Currently, if we run ESlint it will also interpret the files in the build      directory .
 We don't want that, since the code there is compiler-generated.
 We can `prevent this` by `creating` a `.eslintignore` file that lists the content we want `ESlint to ignore`.

        ```json
          // .eslintignore
           build  //add this to the newly created .eslintignore file

        ```

-  2. Add an npm script in `package.json` for running the application in production mode
+  1. `Add` an npm `script` in `package.json` for running the application in `Production Mode`

       ```json
              {